KGM20/GamingTournaments/README.md

 - [Flask](http://flask.pocoo.org/)  is a lightweight backend microservices framework.
 Flask is required to handle requests and responses.

 - [SQLAlchemy](https://www.sqlalchemy.org/) and [Flask-SQLAlchemy](https://flask-sqlalchemy.palletsprojects.com/en/2.x/) are libraries to handle the lightweight sqlite database.
-Since we want you to focus on auth, we handle the heavy lift for you in `./src/database/models.py`.
-We recommend skimming this code first so you know how to interface with the Drink model.

 - [jose](https://python-jose.readthedocs.io/en/latest/) JavaScript Object Signing and Encryption for JWTs.
 Useful for encoding, decoding, and verifying JWTS.

 ### Running the server

-From within the `./src` directory first ensure you are working using your created virtual environment.
+From within the source directory first ensure you are working using your created virtual environment.

 Each time you open a new terminal session, run: